nmann4/Python/CodeSample/readme.txt

 	The range filter was tested by sending a random number of inputs that range from -25 to 100.
 If you wish to change the range of the random sample simply modify the line that creates the sampleArray.
 I understand negative values may not be common input but it allows us to see if filter is working correctly with a lower range minimum/higher range maximum.

 	The median filter was tested by sending a random amount of inputs that ranges from 0 to 10.
 If you wish to change the range of the random sample simply modify the line that creates the sampleArray.
+The time delay was added to see that the object works correctly

 Conclusion